 We know at least four HTC phones will get a slice of Pie soon, and the first update arrived at the end of November.
 Then, popular smartphones from all major manufacturers will get a free update to Android 9 Pie sometime here in 2019, eventually, maybe, hopefully.
+The image above promised June updates, but that was only for Taiwan models, and not those in the US or elsewhere.

 Will My HTC Phone Get Android 9 Pie?